tabatabai/knights-and-liars/readme.md

-# Knights and Liars on graphs
+# Knights and Liars on Graphs

 In this repository, we provide supplementary programs for the paper _Knights and Liars on graphs_, which is co-authored by Dieter P. Gruber.